eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 In these, the files that include the publisher class are replaced by the subscriber class and the data writer class by the data reader class.

 *   Subscriber.
+    Is the object responsible for the creation and configuration of DataReaders.
+*   DataReader.
     Is the object responsible for the actual reception of the data.
-*   DataReader.
     It registers in the application the topic (TopicDescription) that identifies the data to be read and accesses the data received by the subscriber.
 *   DataReaderListener.
     This is the listener assigned to the data reader.
 *   DataReaderQoS.
     Structure that defines the QoS of the DataReader.
 *   SampleInfo.
     Is the information that accompanies each sample that is ‘read’ or ‘taken.’

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++